Central configuration

-In celestial mechanics and the mathematics of the -body problem, a central configuration is a system of point masses with the property that each mass is pulled by the combined gravitational force of the system directly towards the center of mass, with acceleration proportional to its distance from the center.
-Central configurations may be studied in Euclidean spaces of any dimension, although only dimensions one, two, and three are directly relevant for celestial mechanics.
+In celestial mechanics, a central configuration is a system of point masses with the property that each mass is pulled by the combined gravitational force of the system directly towards the center of mass, with acceleration proportional to its distance from the center.
+Central configurations are studied in n-body problems formulated in Euclidean spaces of any dimension, although only dimensions one, two, and three are directly relevant for celestial mechanics in physical space.

 Examples

 For n equal masses, one possible central configuration places the masses at the vertices of a regular polygon (forming a Klemperer rosette), a Platonic solid, or a regular polytope in higher dimensions.
 The centrality of the configuration follows from its symmetry.
 It is also possible to place an additional point, of arbitrary mass, at the center of mass of the system without changing its centrality.

 Placing three masses in an equilateral triangle, four at the vertices of a regular tetrahedron, or more generally n masses at the vertices of a regular simplex produces a central configuration even when the masses are not equal.
 This is the only central configuration for these masses that does not lie in a lower-dimensional subspace.